kiplagatwillan/posts-posts-api/README.md

 # Users & Posts RESTful API

-This is a full-stack ready backend REST API built using **Node.js**, **Express.js**, **Prisma ORM**, and **PostgreSQL**.
+This is a  backend REST API built using **Node.js**, **Express.js**, **Prisma ORM**, and **PostgreSQL**.
 It manages users and their blog posts, enforcing a one-to-many relationship (i.e., one user can author multiple posts).

-The API allows client applications to create, retrieve, update, and delete both users and posts.
+The API allows client applications to create, retrieve, update, and delete  aposts.
 It follows clean architecture practices and is ready for integration with frontend frameworks or mobile apps.

 ---